funcx-faas/helm-chart/README.md

 ## Subcharts
 This chart uses two subcharts to supply dependent services.
-You can update settings for these by referenceing the subchart name and values from their READMEs.
+You can update settings for these by referencing the subchart name and values from their READMEs.

 For example